 - Publishing options – standalone, SCORM, xAPI?

 Above all, make sure that you demo any tool before using it – it’s the fastest, easiest and most accurate way of finding out if an authoring tool meets your needs.
-You can learn more about Elucidat by booking your free personalized demo today:
+You can learn more about how to select the right tool for you with this free guide.

 Deployment methods for online employee training